RUC-GSAI/Yulan-GARDEN/README.md

 ## Experiments

-We conduct two experiments to validate the effectiveness of ZHEM in improving the data quality.
+We conduct two experiments to validate the effectiveness of Yulan-GARDEN in improving the data quality.
 Through automated evaluation with ChatGPT, we observe a significant improvement in the quality of refined dataset when applied to OpenWebText2, Wikipedia, and HackerNews.
 In the end-to-end evaluation, we train two GPT-2 models using CommonCrawl before and after processing, respectively.
 The model trained on the refined data demonstrates remarkable performance enhancement across downstream tasks of language modeling compared to the baseline.

 ### Automated Evaluation